 However, it may be that because of your impairment, you might prefer to go to a specialist college which is just for learners with additional support needs.
-While there are no specialist public colleges in Scotland, Cantraybridge College in Inverness does provide day, vocational and residential learning and development for people with additional support needs.
+There is currently just one specialist college in Scotland called Corseford College which is based in the west of Scotland and ran by Capability Scotland.
+In addition, Cantraybridge College (not a formal college) in Inverness does provide day, vocational and residential learning and development opportunities for people with additional support needs.

-Although there are no specialist public colleges in Scotland, you might choose to attend one of these colleges in other parts of the UK.
+While there is only one specialist public college in Scotland, you might choose to attend one of these colleges in other parts of the UK.
 As these colleges are likely to be far away from your home, they are usually able to offer accommodation to save you travelling to and from college every day.
 You can get information about specialist residential colleges from the Association of National Specialist Colleges.
 This website also includes a directory of specialist colleges in the UK, including information on how to apply to them.

 Be aware it is very expensive to attend one of these specialist colleges and it is very unlikely you will receive public funding to do so.
-Any decision regarding funding to undertake further education outside of Scotland is a matter for each local authority.
-You should ask your local council for details of local funding arrangements for specialist provision.
-You can also look for other funding sources in our guide to charitable trusts providing educational grants to individuals here.
+Any decision regarding funding to undertake further education outside of Scotland is a matter for each local authority (council).
+You should ask your local council for details of funding arrangements for specialist provision.
+You can also look for other funding sources in our guide to